fatemafaria142/Exploration-of-Different-Prompting-Techniques-for-Automatic-Realistic-Story-Generation/README.md

 ### 3. Automatic Chain of Thought

 - **Description:** Automatic Chain of Thought combines the principles of Chain of Thought with automated prompt generation.
 The model dynamically generates prompts during the story generation process, ensuring a continuous and evolving narrative.
+-

-## Story Evaluation - BertScore
+## Story Evaluation - BertScore and BLEU Score

+### BertScore
 - **Description:** BertScore is utilized to evaluate the generated stories.
 This metric assesses the quality of the generated text by comparing it to reference text using contextual embeddings.
-For more information on BertScore, Please see [BertScore Documentation](https://huggingface.co/spaces/evaluate-metric/bertscore).
+For more information on BertScore, please see [BertScore Documentation](https://huggingface.co/spaces/evaluate-metric/bertscore).

+### BLEU Score
+- **Description:** In addition to BertScore, BLEU (Bilingual Evaluation Understudy) Score is also employed for evaluating the generated stories.
+BLEU Score measures the similarity between the generated text and reference text based on n-grams precision.
+You can find more details about BLEU Score [here](https://huggingface.co/spaces/evaluate-metric/bleu).